mattreduce/oblique-fortunes/README.md

 2. Both files must live in a place `fortune` expects
 3. You should make the call to `fortune` on "login" from a config file

-Every time you open a new terminal window, it display a random Oblique Strategy before the prompt.
+It will display a random Oblique Strategy before the prompt in new Terminal windows.

 ## Instructions